Getting Started with Angular 2 End To End Testing

 ng serve

-and navigate to the browser url http://localhost:4200 where you shall see three todos listed.
+and navigate to the browser URL http://localhost:4200 where you shall see three todos listed.

 Important Angular 2 Testing Concepts

-End to end tests are located in the folder e2e.
+End-to-end tests are located in the folder e2e.
 There is already a sample test file there called es2/app.e2e-spec.ts.

 Our application only has one concern which is todos.
-For curiosity’s sake and for those who want something more complex than the above, let’s imagine a scenario where this was a more complex application which for has other concerns like orders, userProfile.
+For curiosity’s sake and for those who want something more complex than the above, let’s imagine a scenario where this was a more complex application that has other concerns like orders, and userProfile.
 A way I would handle tests for that application is to create a folder inside of e2e for each of those concerns and put the respective tests in each folder.

-Ok, so back to our simple, one-file test.
+So, back to our simple, one-file test.
 If you look in the file, you will see an import statement at the top.
 That import is where we put common functions which will be used by several tests.
 In this article, however, we won’t be using it.
 Think of it as a library of functions.

 The callback passed to beforeEach is called for every test inside the describe block.
 Leave it as it is.